thekester/coastline-ML/README.md

 ## License

 The Sentinel-2 Water Edges Dataset (SWED) is licensed under the terms specified by the UK Hydrographic Office for the Sentinel-2 Water Edges Dataset (SWED).
-Please refer to the dataset license for more details.
+For more details, please refer to the dataset license available at [UKHO Open Marine Data Portal](https://openmldata.ukho.gov.uk/).

 The code of coastline-ML is i dunno yet.